Monthly Passenger Bus and Urban Transit Survey (MBUS)

 Revisions and seasonal adjustment

 Monthly estimates are provided for the reference month.
-The data for the previous month are revised if necessary.
-Seasonal adjustments are not done.
+The data for previous months are revised if necessary.
+The data are not seasonally adjusted.

 - Date modified: